Spinybacked Orb Weaver Spider Facts & Information

 In addition, removing ground litter that serves as harborage for spiders is also helpful.

-Your pest management professional can then use his or her inspection findings to prepare a comprehensive pest management plan that will effectively and efficiently deal with the specific pest problem.
+Your pest management professional can use their inspection findings to prepare a comprehensive pest management plan that will effectively and efficiently deal with the specific pest problem.

 The spineybacked orb weaver can bite, but they are not aggressive spiders.
 They do not bite people unless picked up or otherwise provoked and are not known to cause serious symptoms if they do bite someone.